 Paris is a city known predominantly for its architecture, famous landmarks, walled gardens and of course, the famous twinkling lights.
 But let’s be honest, not everyone who goes to Paris wants to spend the weekend gazing into the eyes of a loved one at the top of the Eiffel Tower.
-From shopping to bar hopping, there’s plenty of ways visitors can experience Paris without too much romance getting in the way.
-So here are some alternative places to visit on a trip to the French capital.
+From catacombs to bar hopping, there’s plenty to do in Paris besides the typical tourist hot spots.
+Here are 5 ways to enjoy a different side of Paris!

 Scour the Markets